awegroup/Flightdata09102025/README.md

 For this specific test, the 25 m² leading-edge inflatable V3 kite was flown with conservative operational settings and substantially overdimensioned KCU.
 The primary focus of the test was data acquisition and sound measurements rather than maximizing energy production.
 As a result, the power output during the flight was significantly lower than that of standard Kitepower operations.
-The main system parameters are listed in the following table, the kite, the suspended kite control unit (KCU) are shown in the following photos.
+The main system parameters are listed in the following table.
+For this specific tes, the system was not fitted with the onboard ram-air turbine.

 | **Kite**                     |           | **Tether**   |           | **KCU**         |           |
 |------------------------------|-----------|--------------|-----------|-----------------|-----------|